ChaoLi977/DeepMitosis/README.md

 2.Install the py-faster-rcnn and train the DeepDet model on 2012 MITOSIS dataset.

-3.Install the FCN (fully convolutionnal networks) to train the DeepSeg model on 2012 MITOSIS dataset, and then deploy DeepSeg on 2014 MITOSIS dataset.
+3.Install the FCN (fully convolutional networks) to train the DeepSeg model on 2012 MITOSIS dataset, and then deploy DeepSeg on 2014 MITOSIS dataset.

 4.Train a DeepVer model using the detection results produced by DeepDet on 2014 MITOSIS dataset.